bvbohnen/X3_Customizer/Documentation.md

           Avoid using 0, else sticky white lights have been observed.
       launch_replacement:
           Int, the effect to use for weapon launch.

- * Rescale_Weapon_OOS_Damage

-    Requires: TBullets.txt, TLaser.txt

-      Scale OOS damage.
-This will set the base scaling using weapon IS DPS, fixing issues in Vanilla where OOS damage is set only on IS bullet damage, causing slow firing weapons to be overpowered when OOS.
-      Damage may additionally be scaled down to improve accuracy in combat evaluation, at the potential drawback of stalemates when shield regeneration outperforms damage.
-      If a bullet is used by multiple lasers, the first laser will be used for setting the bullet damage.

-      scaling_factor:
-          The base multiplier to apply to OOS damage.
-      vanilla_calibration_factor:
-          Multiplier to use to recreate (approximately) vanilla OOS bullet damage with ROF factored in; calibrated for HEPT by default.
-          This is applied in addition to other multipliers, and can generally be left at default.
-      areal_weapon_multiplier:
-          Weapons with areal effects (eg. plasma burst generator (PD) or phased shockwave cannon) will have an additional factor applied, representing multiple hits per shot.
-          Default is 12x, approximately calibrated based on vanilla areal values compared to their contemporary weapons (eg. PD vs HEPT).
-      bullet_name_hits_per_shot_dict:
-          Dict, keyed by bullet name (eg. 'SS_BULLET_PD'), with the multiplier to apply to represent a shot hitting multiple times.
-          This is applied in addition to scaling_factor, and will override the multiplier from areal_weapon_multiplier, to be used in customizing the number of hits per areal weapons.

  * Restore_Aldrin_rock